Archive for May, 2012

 And with good reason.

 Regardless, the kindly president of our Master Gardener Society assured me that his group of green thumbs would be open to anything I had to say about writing and gardening.
-They would humor me — and even offer some tips on deadheading my tulips.
+They would humor me — and even offer some tips on deadheading tulips.
 Somewhat relieved as I prepared for the talk, it occurred to me that gardens have taught me many valuable lessons.
 At this stage of my life, especially, gardening is rich with metaphor.

 Five years ago, when my husband and I turned 50, our only child left home for college.
 That same year, we also lost several stately maple trees to disease.
 The removal of those trees wreaked havoc on our back yard: The lawn was totally destroyed and the surrounding beds were trampled.
 Not a single root or shoot was left of the delicate woodland shade perennials – trillium, Solomon’s seal, or bleeding heart – that I’d collected over the years.

 A Japanese garden had been at the top of my wish list for several years, but until all those dead trees were removed, I’d never had the right spot for my dream garden.
 And so, with the help of a landscaping team, I created a path and some raised beds for my meditation garden, which now includes a small wooden bridge and a dry river of beach stones my husband and I collected from Lake Michigan.
-The garden has become an outdoor sanctuary, a peaceful escape from my writing deadlines and the clutter inside our home.
-It’s also living proof to me that middle age can be a signpost to a new life — not just the end of our greener years.
+The garden has become an outdoor sanctuary, a peaceful escape from deadlines and the clutter inside our home.
+It’s also living proof that middle age can be a signpost to a new life — not just the end of our greener years.

 Michigan winters are incredibly long and dull.
 For those of us who battle the blues, it’s easy to believe that spring might forget us on its way north.
-But just when things can’t get any gloomier, usually in early April, along comes a balmy 60-degree day — a day drenched in the scent of moist earth, tulip bulbs, and new grass waking up.
+But just when things can’t get any gloomier, usually in early April, along comes a balmy 60-degree day — a day drenched in the scent of moist earth, tulip bulbs, and tender new grass waking up.
 Suddenly, a glimmer of hope breaks through, melting all those months of doubt and dejection.
 The frozen river thaws.
 Possibility stirs.
 And that when I know it’s time to grab my tools, dig in, and begin again. — Cindy La Ferle

 Cindy La Ferle on May 25th, 2012